Gummibär

-Gummibär (/de/; German for "gummy bear") or Gummy Bear is a German Eurodance multilingual character and virtual musician that performs gummy bear-related songs on various albums, including I Am Your Gummy Bear (2007) and La La Love to Dance (2010).
-The video for the song "I'm a Gummy Bear" and its Spanish version has 3.7 billion and 1.3 billion views on YouTube respectively.
+Gummibär (/de/; German for "gummy bear") or Gummy Bear is a German Eurodance multilingual character and virtual musician that performs gummy bear-related songs on various albums, including I Am Your Gummy Bear (2007) and La La Love To Dance (2010).
+The video for the song "I'm a Gummy Bear" and its Spanish version "Osito Gominola" have 4 billion and 1.4 billion views on YouTube, respectively.

 Name origins and appearance

-The name "Gummibär" is taken from a German brand of bear-shaped gummy candies from Haribo introduced in 1920.
-The highly-stylized, green-coloured, blue-eyed gelatinous bear character (with belly button) wears orange Y-front briefs and white sneakers.
+The name "Gummibär" originates from a German brand of bear-shaped gummy candies from Haribo introduced in 1920.
+The highly-stylized, green-coloured, blue-eyed gelatinous bear character wears orange Y-front briefs and white sneakers.

 Popularity

-Gummibär's popularity as a phenomenon is very similar to that of fellow European music phenomenon Crazy Frog, characterized by repetition of lyrics and singing of catchy melodies.
+Gummibär's popularity as a phenomenon is similar to that of fellow European animated musician Crazy Frog, characterized by the repetition of lyrics and catchy melodies.
 Variants of the character's music have been released in various languages internationally.

+In 2006, Gummibär began to be marketed in Germany and Hungary by the German mobile entertainment company Jamba! through ringtone and mobile content promotions.